-Places the student in a Substance Abuse Treatment facility for a total of 250 hours.
-A weekly seminar maximizes student experience through insight from the other students and the instructor.
-These insights enable the students to objectify their experiences.
-Credits: 6, Hours: (1/0/15/0), Coreq: HSV-292; Arts & Sciences Elective Code: A; Comments: Meets part of the practicum requirement for the lowa Board of Certification.
+Provides practical experience in a substance abuse treatment facility for 250 hours.
+Encourages students to gain deeper insight through a field experience seminar.
+Discussions with other students and the instructor will help the student objectify their experience.
+Credits: 6, Hours: (1/0/15/0), Prereq: minimum C+ in HSV-110, HSV-120, HSV-131, HSV-282 and either HSV-101 or HSV-109; Arts & Sciences Elective Code: A; Comments: Meets part of the practicum requirement for the lowa Board of Certification.
 Minimum GPA of 2.5 required to take this course.